-If you decide to apply to study as an undergraduate at Cambridge, you will probably apply to a particular college after all, it would be the place where you would live, eat, have small-group teaching sessions, and make many of your friends.
-At St Catharine's ('Catz') our aim is to help you make the most of all that the University can offer.
+Welcome!
+Most people who apply to study as an undergraduate at Cambridge apply to a particular college.
+Colleges are very important to our students - they are where you would live, eat, have small-group teaching sessions, and make many of your friends.
+At St Catharine's ('Catz') our aim is to be a friendly, supportive community which helps you make the most of all that the University has to offer.

 The college system